 Vikrom is an anthropologist of science and technology.
 His diverse research interests include the governance of emerging technologies, social and cultural dimensions of technological transitions, political and social contingencies on the production of scientific knowledge about Nature, cultural perceptions of environmental risk, dynamics between science and policy, and Cultural Theory.
 He has a PhD from the Institute of Science, Society, and Innovation at the University of Oxford.
 Vikrom is a Senior Fellow of the Observer Research Foundation & Associate Fellow of the Stockholm Environment Institute.

-Zothan Mawii is a researcher at Tandem Research.
+Zothan Mawii is Research Fellow at Tandem Research.
 Her current work focuses on Artificial Intelligence, the platform economy, and the intersection of gender and technology in South Asia.
 She is interested in digital labour, online social movements, and internet rights.
 She holds a MA in Digital Culture and Society from King's College London and a BA (Hons) in English from St. Stephen's College, DU.

 Zaheb is a Research Fellow at Tandem Research where he leads the Sustainability Transitions programme.
 His work focuses on governance and social dimensions of transitions in the environmental sector.
 His Master’s thesis explores the domestic environmental regime in response to global environmental frameworks, and evaluates the effects of the Clean Development Mechanism on communities in India.
 Zaheb holds an LL.M with specialisation in Environmental Law from the University of California, Berkeley, School of Law, and B.L.S, LL.B from Government Law College, University of Mumbai.